 Sensitivity and bright limiting magnitudes

-Table 3 lists the brightest magnitude (K band) that can be observed in BOTS mode without saturation for 3 stellar temperatures.
-These values are intended solely for guidance and precise values should be calculated with the NIRSpec Exposure Time Calculator.
+Table 3 lists the brightest magnitude (J band) that can be observed in BOTS mode without saturation for 3 stellar temperatures.
+These values are intended solely for guidance and precise values should be calculated with the JWST Exposure Time Calculator (ETC).

 Table 3.
 Configurations and estimated brightness limits